naiyerasif/site/src/content/post/2023/2023-12-17-11-23-35-detect-scripting-support-with-css.md

 category: "update"
 ---

-<abbr title="Today I learned">TIL</abbr> about `@media (scripting)` query with which you can detect using CSS if the browser supports JavaScript and whether it's active.
+Today I learned about `@media (scripting)` query with which you can detect using CSS if the browser supports JavaScript and whether it's active.

 <https://developer.mozilla.org/en-US/docs/Web/CSS/@media/scripting>